adrenlinerush/portscan/README.md

 * Code was cranked out quickly using tools that was most comfortable with.
 * Given more time would probably have used other database and potentially api framework.
 * Also, would optimize code for speed.
-Example: not goto to database after scan to retreive scan results for return.
+Example: not read from database after scan to retreive scan results for return.
 * Database uses root user instead of user with only permissions required for application.
-* Database probably wouldn't be in a container but an managed cloud service.
+* Database wouldn't be in a container but an managed cloud service.
 * There is no authentication on the api.
 * The application is running without encryption.